-The UK Court of Appeal has dismissed the appeal challenging the detention of 58.5-metre Royal Huisman Phi, which was arrested in 2022 on the basis of recently-introduced sanction law following Russia's invasion of Ukraine.
-The appeal was based on the fact the yacht's owner, a Russian national, has never appeared on any sanctions list.
+The appeal hearing of the 58.5-metre Royal Huisman superyacht Phi, which was detained in 2022 on the basis of recently-introduced sanction law following Russia's invasion of Ukraine, opened in the UK Supreme Court today (16 January).

-The recent ruling held that the superyacht had not been detained for an improper purpose considering the owner's residency in Russia and "economic activities", agreeing with the Respondent's claim that "directly or indirectly, a [Russian of significant wealth] is likely to have benefitted from the Russian regime."
+This hearing follows a fraught legal process that most recently saw Phi's detention appeal dismissed by the UK Court of Appeal in March 2024.
+The Court held that the superyacht had not been detained for an improper purpose, agreeing with the Respondent's claim that "directly or indirectly, a [Russian of significant wealth] is likely to have benefitted from the Russian regime."

 The ruling read: "It is rational to consider that [the owner] is the sort of individual on whom sanctions could effect the 'broad and deep impact' which Parliament intended."